Our Team – Trustees

-A Trustee since 2018, Caitriona has worked in marketing & public affairs and holds a Masters in Charity Management.
+Caitriona has worked as a Councillor, in marketing & public affairs and holds a Masters in Charity Management.

 After Jesus College, Paul worked 30 years for ICI and 9 for the CAB.
 Paul has been Cambridge Aid’s Hon Treasurer since 2007.

 Long-standing Trustee Rachel Talbot is also CEO of Cambridge & District Citizens Advice.

 Shelley is a professional fundraiser – She is involved in writing grant applications to raise funds to support Cambridge Aid’s clients.

 Gail was a GP in Cambridge for 30 years, then a County Councillor for 12 years, with a focus on children’s services and Social Services.

 Nick redesigned the Cambridge Aid website and assists the Charity with all of its Marketing-related activities.

 Trustee & lawyer Rachel has been living in Cambridge for almost 10 years, though she has retained her strong Yorkshire accent!